-- 3. Common usable open space and recreational facilities. - a.
+- 3. Common Usable Open Space and Recreational Facilities - a.
 A minimum of 500 square feet of usable common open space per dwelling unit is required.
-Examples include, but are not limited to the following: swimming pool, spa, community recreation room, sports courts for tennis, basketball, racquetball, volleyball, barbeque areas, community gardens or grassy play areas with a slope of less than five percent. - b.
+Examples include, but are not limited to the following: swimming pool, spa, community recreation room, sports courts for tennis, basketball, racquetball, volleyball, barbeque areas, community gardens or grassy play areas with a slope of less than 5 percent. - b.
 The number and type of desirable amenities for a project will be determined on a case-by-case basis in proportion to the size and design of the project.
-Desirable amenities include, but are not limited to, the following: - (1) Multiple enclosed tot lots with multiple play equipment.
+Desirable amenities include, but are not limited to, the following: - Multiple enclosed tot lots with multiple play equipment.
 The tot lots shall be conveniently located throughout the site.
-The number of tot lots and their location shall be subject to City Planning Commission review and approval; - (2) Pool and spa; - (3) Multi-purpose room equipped with kitchen, defined areas for games, exercises, recreation, private gathering of residents, etc.; - (4) Barbeque facilities equipped with multiple grills, picnic benches, etc. The barbecue facilities shall be conveniently located throughout the site.
+The number of tot lots and their location shall be subject to City Planning Commission review and approval; - (2) Pool and spa; - (3) Multi-purpose room equipped with kitchen, defined areas for games, exercises, recreation, entertainment, etc.; - (4) Barbeque facilities equipped with multiple grills, picnic benches, etc. The barbecue facilities shall be conveniently located throughout the site.
 The number of barbeque facilities and their locations shall be subject to Planning Commission review and approval;

-- (5) Court facilities (e.g. tennis, volleyball, basketball, etc.); - (6) Jogging/walking trails with exercise stations; - (7) Community garden; - (8) Theater; - (9) Computer room; - (10) Exercise room; - (11) Golf course, putting green, etc.; - (12) Passive recreational facilities tied to existing topographical features, with gazebos, benches, etc.; - (13) Art pieces; and - (14) Water features. - 4.
-Private open space. - a.
-A minimum of 200 square feet per dwelling unit is required, with no dimension less than ten feet. - 5.
-Parking. - a.
-Parking shall be in accordance with Chapter 19.580 (Parking and Loading) with the following exceptions and additions: - (1) A minimum of two fully enclosed (garage) spaces are required per dwelling unit. - (2) A minimum of one guest space per three dwelling units is required.
-On-street parking may be credited toward this requirement.
+- (5) Court facilities (e.g. tennis, volleyball, basketball, etc.);

+- (6) Jogging/walking trails with exercise stations;

+- (7) Community garden;

+- (8) Theater;

+- (9) Computer Room;

+- (10) Exercise Room;

+- (11) Golf course, putting green, etc.;

+- (12) Passive recreational facilities tied to existing topographical features, with gazebos, benches, etc.;

+- (13) Art pieces; and

+- (14) Water features.

+- 4. Private Open Space

+- a.
+A minimum of 200 square feet per dwelling unit is required, with no dimension less than 10 feet.

+- 5. Parking

+- a.
+Parking shall be in accordance with Chapter 19.580 (Parking and Loading) with the following exceptions and additions:

+- (1) A minimum of 2 fully enclosed (garage) spaces are required per dwelling unit.

+- (2) A minimum of 1 guest space per 3 dwelling units is required.
+Onstreet parking may be credited toward this requirement.
 On-street parking is only allowed on a curb to curb street width of 28 feet or greater.
-Driveway spaces above shall not be counted toward these required guest spaces. - (3) Recreational vehicle parking.
+Driveway spaces above shall not be counted toward these required guest spaces.

+- (3) Recreational vehicle parking.
 Recreational vehicle parking is prohibited on a residential lot.
-A separate recreational vehicle parking lot is permitted, subject to requirements for adequate screening, including a required eight-foot high block wall, and five-foot landscape planters on all sides. - C. Standards for RC Zone planned residential development. - 1.
-Lot size.
-In order to promote clustering, lots shall be a minimum of one-half acre in size and clustered in the less steep portions of the site.
-Lot sizes not in compliance with the RC Zone standards will require a variance. - 2.
-Lot coverage maximum lot coverage requirements to be determined by the Planning Commission on a case specific basis based, in part, on product type, characteristics of the property and surrounding uses. - 3.
-Height.
-Same as RC Zone (See Section 19.100.040, Residential Development Standards). - 4.
-Setbacks.
-Same as RC Zone (See Section 19.100.040, Residential Development Standards). - 5.
-Common natural open space and clustering.
-Section 19.780.050 A (Benchmark Density) sets forth the criteria for a PRD to qualify for the benchmark density in the RC Zone, including provision of valuable natural open space and wildlife habitat and a site plan layout sensitive to the natural topography, both for wildlife habitat and resource conservation as well as visual aesthetic purposes.
-There is no minimum standard, although each development is encouraged to set aside a substantial portion of the site toward natural open space.
+A separate recreational vehicle parking lot is permitted, subject to requirements for adequate screening, including a required 8-foot high block wall, and 5-foot landscape planters on all sides.

+- C. Standards for RC Zone Planned Residential Development

+- 1. Lot Size

+In order to promote clustering, lots shall be a minimum of one half (1⁄2) acre in size and clustered in the less steep portions of the site.
+Lot sizes not in compliance with the RC Zone standards will require a variance.